sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
-		-Received PCB back from OSH Park and began to mess around with it -No real Progress or meetings due to thanksgiving
+		- Received PCB back from OSH Park and began to build
+		- No real Progress or meetings due to thanksgiving

 	Eric Sanman
+		- No work on break (0)

 	Chuong Vo
-		-Thanksgiving break, the team did not meet
+		- Thanksgiving break, the team did not meet

 	Sierra Buckley
 		- thanksgiving week!

 	Chris Crider
-		-Thanksgiving, didn't meet
+		- Thanksgiving, didn't meet

 ##Next Week
 	Team Plan
-		-Begin to discuss and build PCB housing
+		- Begin to discuss and build PCB housing
-		-Continue to assemble/Solder PCB
+		- Continue to assemble/Solder PCB
-		-Begin Testing PCB to ensure that each component and module works as intended.
+		- Begin Testing PCB to ensure that each component and module works as intended.

 	Eric Sanman

-	Chuong Vo
+		- Work with the team to come up with the test plan.
+(2)
+		- Teach team how to SMD solder with spare amp boards, assemble and help team assemble the board (6) Chuong Vo
-		-Create Test Plan for finalized project (3)
+		- Create Test Plan for finalized project (3)
-		-Began to solder surface mounted components onto PCB.
+		- Began to solder surface mounted components onto PCB.
 (2)

 	Sierra Buckley
 		- test plan working with team (3)